KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-OpenWeatherMapForecast by MarcLandis](https://github.com/MarcLandis/MMM-OpenWeatherMapForecast)

 1. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
+2. ESLint issues:
+   - skycons.js: Line 21, Column 38: 'delay' is defined but never used. (rule: no-unused-vars)
+   - skycons.js: Line 268, Column 9: 'b' is assigned a value but never used. (rule: no-unused-vars)
+   - skycons.js: Line 269, Column 9: 'c' is assigned a value but never used. (rule: no-unused-vars)
+   - skycons.js: Line 718, Column 24: 'canvas.width' is assigned to itself. (rule: no-self-assign)
+   - skycons.js: Line 738, Column 11: 'i' is defined but never used. (rule: no-unused-vars)

 ### [MMM-OsloCityBike by TobbenTM](https://github.com/TobbenTM/MMM-OsloCityBike)